EcrituresNumeriques/Lightium/README.md

 Example can be found at ecrituresnumeriques.ca

+To install via docker, you can use the following command

+docker run -p 80:80 -p 443:443 -v /backup/folders/lightiumDatabase/:/var/www/data/ -v /opt/git/lightium/src/:/var/www/html/ --name NameOfTheContainer

-To install, just copy the git repo to your server and execute index.php, the installation script will be invoked
+To install on your server, just copy the src/ folder to your server and execute index.php, the installation script will be invoked

 Developped for the Canadian research chair of Digital textualities